RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

  	B	is	incorrect	because	tickets	are	not	used	with	the	TLS	protocol	but rather	are	commonly	used	with	other	systems	such	as	Kerberos.
  	C	is	incorrect	because	tokens	are	not	used	with	TLS	but	rather	are commonly	used	with	other	systems	such	as	multifactor	authentication schemes.
  	D	is	incorrect	because	the	Security	Assertion	Markup	Language (SAML)	is	commonly	used	for	exchanging	authentication	and authorization	information	between	two	parties,	but	it	is	not	used	with TLS.

-7. The	traditional	approach	to	data	center	design	is	to	use	a	tiered	topologyfor	layers	of	redundancy.
+### Question # 1 - 	The	traditional	approach	to	data	center	design	is	to	use	a	tiered	topologyfor	layers	of	redundancy.
 Which	organization	publishes	this	widely	used standard	and	collection	of	best	practices?
 A.	Uptime	Institute
 B.	IDCA
 C.	NPFA